semantic-developer/SemanticDeveloper/README.md

 ![Semantic Developer Img](/SemanticDeveloper/SemanticDeveloper/Images/SemanticDeveloperLogo.ico)

-A cross‑platform desktop UI (Avalonia/.NET 8) for driving the Codex CLI using its JSON protocol.
+A cross‑platform desktop UI (Avalonia/.NET 8) for driving the Codex CLI app server using its JSON protocol.
 It lets you:

 - Select a workspace folder and browse files via a lazy file tree
 - Start a Codex session and stream assistant output in real time
-- Send user input that is wrapped as protocol `Submission`s (proto)
+- Send user input that is wrapped as protocol `Submission`s (app server)
 - Auto‑approve exec/patch requests (automatic)
 - Select a Codex profile (from `config.toml`) and load MCP servers from a JSON config – See live token usage and estimated context remaining in the header

-> Important: This app always runs Codex in proto mode via the `proto` subcommand.
+> Important: This app runs Codex through the `app-server` subcommand.

 ## Requirements

 - .NET SDK 8.0+
 - Codex CLI installed and on `PATH`
-  - Verify with: `codex proto --help`
+  - Verify with: `codex app-server --help`
 - No external Git required — uses LibGit2Sharp for repo init/staging/commit

 ## Build & Run